Please note, I am NOT a therapist, but these examples are what I have found to help me.

 Now that you have accepted and realized the absolute worst can happen, come up with a plan of action.
 No matter how crazy or out impossible it seems.

-For each one of your major concerns that may keep you up at night, list out as many solutions as you can come up with.
+For each one of the major concerns that may keep you up at night, list out as many solutions as you can come up with.

 Let’s take the example of “If I don’t find someone to marry, I’ll end up alone forever”.
 Here’s a few things I would list: